sandeeprbinditex/pipeline-test/README.md

 # pipeline-test
-A demo project to learn and test github actions
+A demo project to learn and test github actions.